-While WordPress can also be hosted on NGINX without the need of Apache at all, NGINX does not offer .htaccess and thus WordPress won’t be able to use the .htaccess file.
-If you host your WordPress website on NGINX, you might need to regularly re-configure NGINX for WordPress plugins that use .htaccess file.
+While WordPress can also be hosted on NGINX web server without the need of Apache at all, NGINX does not offer .htaccess and thus WordPress won’t be able to use the .htaccess file.
+If your WordPress website is on NGINX, you might need to regularly re-configure NGINX for WordPress plugins that use .htaccess file.

 To make the most out of NGINX, experts suggest using a cookieless domain for static assets so that the content is truly cached by the web browser.
 Using a subdomain like static.example.com is ideal for serving the static content.

-On the flip side, when it comes to serving dynamic content, NGINX is not as capable as Apache.
+On the flip side, when it comes to serving dynamic content, NGINX is not as capable as Apache web server.

-For WordPress websites, try to use Apache with NGINX (NGINX as a reverse proxy, and Apache at the backend).
+For WordPress websites, try to use NGINX with Apache (NGINX as a reverse proxy, and Apache at the backend).
 This allows your WordPress site to use .htaccess file AND get the benefits of NGINX’s performance for serving static content.
 This is a powerful combination with a powerful backend and robust frontend.

 Configure NGINX with Apache

-If you also want to set up NGINX with Apache, you need to have the SUDO (root) access to the server and follow the step-by-step guide created by DigitalOcean, one of the best cloud hosting providers out there.
+If you also want to set up NGINX with Apache web server, you need to have the SUDO (root) access to the server and follow the step-by-step guide created by DigitalOcean, one of the best cloud hosting providers out there.